 - 8.2 A full-year Sabbatical Leave will be for the period July 1 through June 30. - 8.3 A half-year Sabbatical Leave may be taken for the period January 1 through June 30 or for July 1 through December 31. - 9.1 To be eligible for a full-year Sabbatical Leave, at eighty-five (85) percent, an individual must have accumulated credit for six years of normal duties in full-time appointment. - 9.2 To be eligible for a half-year Sabbatical Leave, at eighty-five (85) percent, an individual must have accumulated credit for three years of normal duties in a full-time appointment. - 9.3 To be eligible for a half-year Sabbatical Leave, at one hundred (100) percent, an individual must have accumulated credit for six years of normal duties in a full-time appointment. - 10.0 If a Librarian has accumulated credit for more years than are required for a Sabbatical Leave, a maximum of six of those extra terms may be used toward a future Sabbatical Leave.
-Any additional credit accumulated as a result of a delay of sabbatical leave for administrative reasons shall be in addition to the maximum accumulation noted above. - 11.0 An individual will not normally be granted Sabbatical Leave for two successive fall or winter terms. - 12.0 When there are multiple half-year Sabbatical Leave applications, the specific terms in which they shall be eligible to be taken will be decided by the University Librarian, in concert with all sabbatical applicants, so as to equally apportion the half-year Sabbatical Leaves over the full academic year. - 13.0 During the period that a Librarian is on Sabbatical Leave, he or she is expected to resign as an elected member of any University Committee or body.
-He or she will not be expected to attend meetings of the Library or Faculty, or vote on issues related to any of the above.

-14.0 Procedure for the Application for and Granting of Sabbatical Leave.

-- 14.1 Librarians who are eligible for Sabbatical Leave and requesting a Sabbatical Leave shall make an application to the Chair of the University Council for Research, with a copy to the University Librarian, by August 1 of the year preceding the year in which the Leave is to be undertaken.
-The application shall include the dates of an intended Sabbatical Leave, current Curriculum Vitae and a Sabbatical Leave project proposal which demonstrates to the satisfaction of the University Librarian and the Council that the Leave will be of sufficient scholarly contribution to justify its being granted. - 14.2 The University Librarian shall also provide the Academic Vice-President and Provost with a plan for replacement of the sabbaticant by September 1.
+Any additional credit accumulated as a result of a delay of sabbatical leave for administrative reasons shall be in addition to the maximum accumulation noted above. - 11.0 An individual will not normally be granted Sabbatical Leave for two successive fall or winter terms. - 12.0 When there are multiple half-year Sabbatical Leave applications, the specific terms in which they shall be eligible to be taken will be decided by the University Librarian, in concert with all sabbatical applicants, so as to equally apportion the half-year Sabbatical Leaves over the full academic year. - 13.0 During the period that a Librarian is on Sabbatical Leave, they are expected to resign as an elected member of any University Committee or body.
+They will not be expected to attend meetings of the Library or Faculty, or vote on issues related to any of the above. - 14.0 Procedure for the Application for and Granting of Sabbatical Leave. - 14.1 Librarians who are eligible for Sabbatical Leave and requesting a Sabbatical Leave shall complete the approved sabbatical application from which is listed on the Academic Vice-President & Provost's website and follow instructions detailed on this form. - 14.1.2 The application form and other required documents should be submitted electronically to the Chair of the University Council for Research, with copies to the University Librarian, and the Academic Vice-President & Provost, by August 1 of the year preceding the year in which the Leave is to be undertaken. - 14.2 The University Librarian shall also provide the Academic Vice-President & Provost with a plan for replacement of the sabbaticant by September 1.